andreea-arhip/-aws-certified-developer-associate-DVA-C02-notes/practice_exams_notes/notes.md

   - Scenario: You are not authorized to perform this operation.
 Encoded authorization failure message: 6h34GtpmGjJJUm946eDVBfzWQJk6z5....
     - Correct: Use AWS STS decode-authorization-message
       - To decode an authorization status message, a user must be granted permissions via an IAM policy to request the DecodeAuthorizationMessage (sts:DecodeAuthorizationMessage) action.
+  - To enable HTTPS connections to your website or application in AWS, you need an SSL/TLS server certificate
+    - ACM (AWS Certificate Manager) -> preferred tool to provision, manage, and deploy your server certificates + automatically renew them
+    - IAM -> only when you must support HTTPS connections in a Region that is not supported by ACM, but you cannot upload an ACM certificate to IAM

+- AWS CloudHSM:
+  -  provides hardware security modules (HSM) in AWS Cloud.
+  - HSM is a computing device that processes cryptographic operations and provides secure storage for cryptographic keys.
+  - You should consider using AWS CloudHSM instead of AWS KMS if you require:
+    - Keys stored in dedicated, third-party validated hardware security modules under your exclusive control.
+    - FIPS 140-2 compliance.
+    - Integration with applications using PKCS#11, Java JCE, or Microsoft CNG interfaces.
+    - High-performance in-VPC cryptographic acceleration (bulk crypto).

+- AWS WAF:
+  - s a web application firewall that lets you monitor the HTTP and HTTPS requests that are forwarded to an Amazon API Gateway API, Amazon CloudFront or an Application Load Balancer
+  - Basic Behaviors
+    - Allow all except blocked
+      - Default: allow.
+      - Block requests matching rules (e.g., bad IPs, SQL injection attempts).
+      - Use case: public websites where you want to block attackers but allow normal traffic.
+    - Block all except allowed
+      - Default: block.
+      - allow requests matching rules (e.g., known IPs, authenticated users).
+      - Use case: private/restricted websites where only known users can access content.
+    - Count requests
+      - Evaluate rules without enforcing allow/block.
+      - Lets you test rules safely before applying.
+      - Use case: validate new rules and ensure you don’t block legitimate traffic.

 - KMS:
   - Simple encryption flow: